mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 `sc` is a command line tool to manage stages.
-A stage runs a web application packaed in a Docker image.
+A stage is a web application running in a container.
 *command* defaults to `help`.
-Stages can be hosted on different machines running a Stool server.
-Technically, `sc` is a rest client for Stool server, and Stool server wraps a Docker Engine.
+Stages can be hosted on arbitrary machines that run a Stool server. `sc` stands for stage control.
+Technically, `sc` is a rest client for Stool server, and Stool server talks to Kuberntes to manage stages.

 #### Commands